Kamajabu/KestrelTransitions/README.md

 ### Common Issues

 1. **Transition not triggering**
-   - Ensure `KestrelTransitionRegistry.shared.setupTransition(for:)` is called
+   - Ensure `KestrelTransitionRegistry.shared.setupTransitionDelegate(for:)` is called
    - Verify transition IDs match between source and target
    - Check that `prepareKestrelTransition(id:)` is called BEFORE navigation